Windsor Castle Tickets and Discounts from £15.50pp

 • Try out the Moat Room, where you can learn interactively all about the Castle’s history.

 • Free access to the learning centre and participate in the pop-up workshops that again give a new way to learn about the history of Windsor Castle.
+These activities are especially engaging for children and families.

 • Free access to the Undercroft café, where you can relax with some food and drink during your visit.
 A helpful note is that much of the food is sourced from the Royal Farms at Windsor.